volusion/element/content/tutorials/proptypes.md

 ## View the Config in Site Designer

 From your terminal, build and publish the block.
-It will prompt you to select a category, choose `Misc`.
+When it prompts you to select a category, choose `Misc`.

 ```shell
 npm run build